 Souvenirs of kerman

-If you’re looking for a copper tray, plate, cauldron, flower pot or really, any handiwork made of copper, Kerman is the place for you.
+If you’re looking for a copper tray, plate, cauldron, flower pot or really, any handiwork made of copper and Kerman rug, Kerman is the place for you.
 There’s also Ajide-doozi, which is a special type of embroidery created by putting a layer of cotton between two layers of cloth and then sewing on the cloth to create fancy embroidery.

 For those who have a sweet-tooth, Kerman has much to offer.
 To name a few: Kamach Sen, Kolompe, Ghotto va Ghovat, Faludeh Kermani and last but not least, Ghottab.
 Apart from sweets, herbs and pistachios are also valuable Kermani souvenirs.